FluxML/model-zoo/vision/dcgan_mnist/README.md

 ## Model Info

-A DC-GAN is a direct extension of the GAN, except that it explicitly uses convolutional and transposed convolutions layers in the discriminator and generator, respectively. _The discriminator is made up of strided convolution layers, batch norm layers, and LeakyReLU activations.
-The generator is comprised of transposed convolutions layers, batch norm layers, and ReLU activations_.
+A DC-GAN is a direct extension of the GAN, except that it explicitly uses convolutional and transposed convolutions layers in the discriminator and generator, respectively.
+The discriminator is made up of strided convolution layers, batch norm layers, and LeakyReLU activations.
+The generator is comprised of transposed convolutions layers, batch norm layers, and ReLU activations.

 ## Training